All Products

 </Configuration>

-• Console Appender: A ThresholdFilter is used to ensure that logs at the INFO level or higher are output to the development console.
+• Console Appender: A ThresholdFilter ensures that logs of the INFO level and higher are output to the Flink development console.

-• SLS Appender: A ThresholdFilter is used to ensure that logs at the ERROR level or higher are exported to SLS.
-For information about the specific properties of SLS Appender, see Export logs to SLS.
-Replace the placeholders such as YOUR_NAMESPACE and YOUR_SLS_PROJECT with the actual values of your SLS project.
+• SLS Appender: A ThresholdFilter ensures that only logs of the ERROR level and higher are sent to SLS.
+For more information about the properties of the SLS Appender, see Configure for SLS.
+Replace YOUR_NAMESPACE, YOUR_SLS_PROJECT, and other placeholders with your actual SLS project information.

 Note

-If a custom appender is used as SLS Appender and its type is not SLS, make sure that the type of the custom appender is supported by Realtime Compute for Apache Flink and the custom appender has the logic required to connect to Simple Log Service.
+If the SLS Appender is a custom appender and its type is not SLS, make sure that the correct type is used and the appender class has the logic required to connect to SLS.

-• StdOutLogger and SLSLogger: They send logs to StdOut Appender and SLS Appender respectively, based on the log level you specify.
+• StdOutLogger and SLSLogger: They send logs only to the StdOut Appender and SLS Appender, respectively, and each has different log level restrictions.

-• Root Logger: StdOut Appender and RollingFile Appender are configured for the root logger, but SLS Appender is not included.
-This avoids sending repeated logs to SLS if a specific logger is configured for the logs.
+• Root Logger: The StdOut Appender and RollingFile Appender are configured, but the SLS Appender is not included.
+This avoids sending duplicate logs to SLS when a specific logger is already configured.

-For more information about related operations and Log4j parameters, see Apache Log4j.
+For more information about operations and log4j configuration parameters, see Apache Log4j.

 References